JessicaDosseh/Omega-Bundle/README.md

 </div>

-<p> 🛠 This is home to [Omega 2020](https://omega2020.netlify.app/)  an online sudoku app geared towards sudoku lovers and people who want to improve their sudoku skills.
-Learn how to play, upload your own sudoku games, and compete with friends :) </p>
+🛠 This is home to [Omega 2020][https://omega2020.netlify.app/]  an online sudoku app geared towards sudoku lovers and people who want to improve their sudoku skills.
+Learn how to play, upload your own sudoku games, and compete with friends :)

 <br>